sara-nl/clouddocs/index.markdown

 > **NOTE:**
 >
 > This _wiki_ collects the documentation for the **new HPC Cloud** at SURFsara.
 The documentation pages here are heavily under construction and you can expect frequent changes.
-We welcome your comments or corrections at helpdesk@surfsara.nl to help us improve the documentation.
+We welcome your comments or corrections at [helpdesk@surfsara.nl](mailto:helpdesk@surfsara.nl?subject=HPC%20Cloud%20documentation%20comments) or see the bottom of this page on how to contribute directly to help us improve the documentation.

 ## Migrating from the old HPC Cloud